Council budget

 What our council budget is

-The Council budget sets out our revenue and capital spending for the financial year, which runs from 1 April to 31 March.
+The council budget sets out our revenue and capital spending for the financial year, which runs from 1 April to 31 March.

 Revenue is the day-to-day running costs to provide services and includes salary and wage costs, property costs, supplies and services, administration costs, interest payments and repayment of debts.
-Capital spending is what we spend on our council owned buildings and assets.

 What we spend it on